ramellose/mako_docs/content/neo4j/docker/docker.md

 After installing Docker (Desktop), the Neo4j Docker container can be setup.
 Each time you call the Docker container for Neo4j, a Neo4j Docker image is pulled from DockerHub and used to start a container.
 You can specify a range of commands to configure the Neo4j Docker image.
 For an expansive guide, please take a look at <a href="https://neo4j.com/developer/docker-run-neo4j/">the Neo4j Docker how-to</a>.

-{{< alert icon="👉" text="The Docker command below is given as multil-ine fcommand or clarity, but please use the single-line command for copy-pasting." >}}
+{{< alert icon="👉" text="The Docker command below is given as a multi-line command for clarity, but please use the single-line command for copy-pasting." >}}

 <pre><code>
 docker run --rm